pingcap/docs-cn/grafana-tidb-dashboard.md

     - QPS: the number of SQL statements executed per second on all TiDB instances, which is counted according to `SELECT`, `INSERT`, `UPDATE`, and other types of statements
     - CPS By Instance: the command statistics on each TiDB instance, which is classified according to the success or failure of command execution results
     - Failed Query OPM: the statistics of error types (such as syntax errors and primary key conflicts) according to the errors occurred when executing SQL statements per second on each TiDB instance.
 It contains the module in which the error occurs and the error code
-    - Slow query: the statistics of the processing time of slow queries (the time cost of the entire slow query, the time cost of Coprocessor，and the waiting time for Coprocessor scheduling).
+    - Slow query: the statistics of the processing time of slow queries (the time cost of the entire slow query, the time cost of Coprocessor, and the waiting time for Coprocessor scheduling).
 Slow queries are classified into internal and general SQL statements
     - Connection Idle Duration: the duration of idle connections
     - 999/99/95/80 Duration: the statistics of the execution time for different types of SQL statements (different percentiles)